Cappadocian calendar: Names of the months

 According to Boyce and the historian Frantz Grenet, the "exactness in the main of the correspondences between the calendars" shows that the uses adopted by the Zoroastrians in Cappadocia were "largely uniform".
 They add that the only divergences lay in the substitution of Teiri (Teirei) for Avestan Tištrya, a change reportedly widespread in many Zoroastrian communities, and the "dedication of the eighth month" to Apąm Napāt ("son of the waters") rather than to Apąm ("waters"), here being Varuna.
 Boyce and Grenet wrote that this "month-dedication" was unique to the Cappadocian calendar, meaning there may have been controversy among the Zoroastrians in Cappadocia regarding the elevation of Anahita over Varuna.
 Boyce and Grenet add that this phenomenon shows that even under the strong polity created by the Achaemenids in a region known for its strong Persian religious influences, the local Persian priests held some minor priestly autonomy.

-Adaption to the Julian calendar
+Adaptation to the Julian calendar

 Although the Cappadocian calendar originated during the Achaemenid period, extant evidence only dates back to Late Antiquity, when it had already been adapted to the Julian calendar.
 The historian Sacha Stern stated that the Cappadocian calendar may have been adapted to the Julian calendar in 44 BC.
 It was probably the first calendar in the Roman East to become "Julianized," (Note: For the Cappadocian calendar, this involved the addition of an extra epagomenal day in Julian leap years.) even before the Egyptian calendar.
 Even after the "Julianization" of the calendar in the Roman period, however, the date of the Cappadocian New Year was still "approximately compatible with an originally Persian Zoroastrian calendar," and its structure was still based on the original Persian calendar of 12 months of 30 days followed by five epagomenal days.